 What Does a Land Survey Do?

-Even if you think you know everything about a piece of real estate from the legal description, there are things you need to know that affect a property’s value and uses that often can’t be seen from a satellite map or the seller’s description.
+Even if you think you know everything about a piece of real estate from the legal description, there are things you need to know that affect a property’s value and its potential uses that often can’t be seen from a satellite map or the seller’s description.

 A land survey defines the boundaries and features of a parcel of land, including roads, utility lines, structures, and natural elements such as ponds and streams.

 The survey report is used to make maps and plots for legal documents, determine the size limit of planned structures and the proper foundation depth, whether there will be any use restrictions on the property and whether any other easements cross over the subject property, among other things.

 Because a commercial real estate investor’s survey needs are different than those of a homeowner adding a garage—and both are different from the needs of a lender—there are many different types of surveys.
 These are some of the most common, although the commonly known names may be slightly different depending on where you live.

 This is the comprehensive survey most lenders need for underwriting requirements.
 It ensures the property is as described in the legal documents and covers all the features and characteristics of the property.